arushisingh90/Neighborhood_map/README.md

 ## Code
 1. CSS
-* Bootstrap has been used for styling.
+* Bootstrap has been used for styling and responsiveness.

 2. Javascript
 * knockout-3.2.0.js (Knockout framework)